← Back to Blog

 TikTok is specifically engineered to be impossible to stop watching.
 The For You page serves an endless stream of short videos calibrated to your exact interests, with no natural stopping point.
 Every video is between 15 and 60 seconds — short enough that "just one more" always feels harmless.
 Until it is 2 AM.

 If TikTok is the main app keeping you up at night, you are not alone.
-Studies show TikTok users average 95 minutes per day on the app, with a significant portion of that happening after bedtime.
+TikTok users reportedly spend over an hour per day on the app, with a significant portion of that happening after bedtime.
 The question is: how do you stop the nighttime scrolling without deleting the app entirely?

 Why Willpower Does Not Work Against TikTok